jessepav/guided-typing/samples/initial-sample.md

 # A Chapter Title

-(This is a sample story: edit it as you wish, and then click the Save button below.)
+(This is a sample story: edit it as you wish, or copy-paste in some text, and then click the Save button below.)

 A paragraph of text.
 Paragraphs are separated from one another by a blank line.